bugsnag/bugsnag-cli/UPGRADING.md

 ## v2.x to v3.x

+### Breaking changes

+We now prioritize Xcode archives over Xcode builds when uploading dSYMs.
+This means that if you have both an archive and a build, the CLI will upload the dSYMs from the archive when using the `upload dsym` and `upload react-native` commands.

+### Deprecated options

 The following options have been removed from the CLI:

 | Command                       | Removed                  | Replacement        |